zuchzub/TgMusicBot/README.md

+# Telegram Music Bot

+This fork is different from the original repository

+List of changes:

+- Increase file size up to 4GB

 # 🎵 TgMusicBot – Telegram Music Bot [![Stars](https://img.shields.io/github/stars/AshokShau/TgMusicBot?style=social)](https://github.com/AshokShau/TgMusicBot/stargazers)

 **A high-performance Telegram Voice Chat Bot** for streaming music from YouTube, Spotify, JioSaavn, and more.
 Built with Python, Py-Tgcalls, and PyTdBot.